On the Trade-off between Redundancy and Local Coherence in Summarization: Conclusions

 \section{Conclusions}

-In this paper, we studied the trade-off between redundancy and local coherence in summaries produced by unsupervised extractive systems when the input is a long document that exhibits information redundancy among the parts it is divided in.
-As case study, we experimented with scientific articles for which the main body --divided in sections-- is considered as the input document and the abstract is considered as the reference summary.
-Two summarization systems were introduced, capable of closely simulating how information is discretized and organized in human working memory in a complete unsupervised way, according to the Micro-Macro Structure theory of reading comprehension.
-On the one hand, results from automatic evaluation show that our systems produce summaries with a consistent level of redundancy across varying levels of input document redundancy, whilst maintaining levels of local coherence comparable to those in reference summaries.
-Instead, the compared systems produce increasingly redundant summaries as the document redundancy level increases, confirming insight from previous work on redundancy \cite{xiao2020systematically}.
+In this paper, we studied the trade-off between redundancy and lexical cohesion in summaries produced by extractive systems, and how this trade-off impacts informativeness.
+We focused on the case when the input is a long document that exhibits information redundancy among the parts it is divided into.
+As a case study, we experimented with scientific articles for which the main body --divided into sections-- is considered as the input document and the abstract is used as the reference summary.

-On the other hand, extensive experiments lay evidence that mechanisms operating in the simulated working memory (e.g.\ recall of specific content from long-term memory, or how to select content that remains in short-term memory), as well as properties of the derived memory structure (e.g.\ working memory size or position of content units in the structure) significantly improve performance in terms of automatic metrics for relevancy, when compared against systems that do not implement these features.
+Two optimization scenarios were investigated and compared, (i) when a summary property is optimized with a tailored reward in a reinforcement learning setup, and (ii) when a summary property is optimized through proxies inspired by a psycholinguistic model in an unsupervised setup.
+In the first scenario, the trade-off between informativeness and cohesion was modeled as a linear combination between a reward optimizing for ROUGE score w.r.t.\ the reference summary and a classifier-based reward optimizing for cohesion.
+We found that models that optimize cohesion are capable of better organizing content in summaries compared to systems that optimize redundancy, whilst maintaining --if not improving-- informativeness and coverage.

-Finally, we proposed a content selector capable of controlling for summary length in terms of number of tokens, ensuring a fairer comparison among summarization systems.
-Experiments show that systems employing the proposed selector are able to produce summaries much closer to the budget than greedy selectors, resulting in a summary length distribution centered at the budget and with low variance.
+In the second scenario, we introduced two unsupervised summarization systems that implement explicit proxies that capture relevancy, non-redundancy, and lexical cohesion.
+The proposed systems closely simulate how information is discretized into semantic propositions and organized in human working memory, according to the Micro-Macro Structure theory of reading comprehension.
+Extensive quantitative and qualitative analysis shown that our systems are able to extract summaries that are highly cohesive and as redundant as reference summaries, however at the expense of sacrificing informativeness.
+Finally, human evaluation campaigns revealed that KvD summaries exhibit a smooth topic transition between sentences as signaled by proposition chains --an extension to lexical chains--, with chains spanning adjacent or near-adjacent sentences, and each sentence being connected to a previous one with at least one chain and to the next sentence with another chain.